Our future is collectively built. Let's bring the best of what we have.

 Research and practice, together via our Speaker-led Sessions.

 What happens when you bring the brightest minds in a (virtual) room together?
 We learn, listen, and share what we can in service to our collective growth.
-Come prepared to engage our speakers and your peers as we find new ways to improve the work we do in the human services field.
+These videos feature the content shared by our speakers from their sessions.

 Session 1: October 13, 2020 (11.30am - 1.00pm CST)